tek/uracil/README.md

 UraPasteFor dc
 ```

+Possible operators are `d`, `c`, `y` and `x`.
+`x` is technically not an operator but `d` with the register type `character`,
+but for convenience it is converted for the check.

 ## `UraYankMenu`

 Displays an interactive scratch buffer with the current yank history.
 Several actions can be performed through mappings:

 * `p` insert the yank after the cursor position.
-Whether the paste is line-wise or character-wise depends on how it was
+Whether the paste is line-wise
+  or character-wise depends on how it was yanked.
-  yanked.
 * `P` insert the yank before the cursor position.
 * `y` load the yank into to `"` register.

 ### `UraYankMenuFor`

-Same as `UraYankMenu`, but takes one argument that specifies the [operator filter][#operator-filters].
+Same as `UraYankMenu`, but takes one argument that specifies the
+[operator filter][#operator-filters].

 ## `UraPaste`

-Paste the most recently yanked text, basically like the regular `p` or using `p` in the yank menu.
+Paste the most recently yanked text, basically like the regular `p` or using
+`p` in the yank menu.

-Repeatedly calling this function cycles through the yank history, each time calling `undo` and pasting the next entry.
+Repeatedly calling this function cycles through the yank history, each time
-A floating window containing the yank history is displayed at the cursor.
+calling `undo` and pasting the next entry.
+A floating window containing the
+yank history is displayed at the cursor.

-After the time configured by [`g:uracil_paste_timeout`](#guracil-paste-timeout) has passed or the cursor was moved, the
+After the time configured by [`g:uracil_paste_timeout`](#guracil-paste-timeout)
+has passed or the cursor was moved, the window is hidden and the currently
-window is hidden and the currently pasted entry is reset, so that a subsequent paste starts from the top.
+pasted entry is reset, so that a subsequent paste starts from the top.
 The pasted history entry will be moved to the beginning of the list.

-**Note** that in order for this to work properly in visual mode, you will have to use the `<cmd>` pseudokey in the
+**Note** that in order for this to work properly in visual mode, you will have
-mapping:
+to use the `<cmd>` pseudokey in the mapping:

 ```vim
 xnoremap p <cmd>call UraPaste()<cr>
 ```

-Using `:` here would start command line mode, which would interfere with the visual mode detection in the plugin.
+Using `:` here would start command line mode, which would interfere with the
+visual mode detection in the plugin.

 ### `UraPasteFor`

-Same as `UraPaste`, but takes one argument that specifies the [operator filter][#operator-filters].
+Same as `UraPaste`, but takes one argument that specifies the
+[operator filter][#operator-filters].

 ## `UraPpaste`

 Identical to [`UraPaste`](#urapaste), but uses `P`.

-Same as `UraPpaste`, but takes one argument that specifies the [operator filter][#operator-filters].
+Same as `UraPpaste`, but takes one argument that specifies the
+[operator filter][#operator-filters].

 ## `UraDiag`